olegware/Sonic-Pi-examples/README.md

   - An example composition section with added harmonies and bass on top of the melody.

 <b>alternate structure:</b>
-  - An exampple composition demonstrating deliberate structuring in sonicpiLang
+  - An example composition demonstrating deliberate structuring in sonicpiLang

 <b>polyrhythms:</b>
   - An example composition section demonstrating the creation of complex polyrhythms and conclusive chords